-Transaction monitoring systems are the important elements of any regulated entity’s Anti-Money Laundering (AML) compliance framework.
+Transaction monitoring systems are important elements of any regulated entity’s Anti-Money Laundering (AML) compliance framework.
 However, it is often easier said than done.
 The reason is that the systems employed can vary significantly based on the type of institution – each facing unique risks, customer bases, and regulatory expectations.
 This article explores how different entities approach transaction monitoring, focusing on the unique challenges and tools they utilise to maintain compliance.

 Transaction Monitoring Systems for Banks and Financial Institutions